-Let the result of risk computation using the input from the CSP be $risk{real}$ .
-Once a risk level is calculated, it is possible to perform another risk assessment for the full coverage of the selected certification scheme ( $risk{ideal}$ ).
+Let the result of risk computation using the input from the CSP be risk{real}.
+Once a risk level is calculated, it is possible to perform another risk assessment for the full coverage of the selected certification scheme (risk{ideal}).
 The full coverage may depend on the assurance level if the selected certification scheme has several assurance levels (e.g., as EUCS does).
-The difference ( $risk{real}$ - $risk{ideal}$ ) estimates the degree of the non-conformity.
+The difference (risk{real}- risk{ideal}) estimates the degree of the non-conformity.
 If this degree is higher than a defined threshold the non-conformity is considered as major, and this may lead to the revocation of a certificate.
-It is important to note that the mapping of a real value result to [0;100] is performed using a logarithm operation, and thus allows to evaluate the ratio between risks, i.e., in how many times $risk{ideal}$ is better than $risk{real}$ .
-For example, the difference $risk{real}$ - $risk{ideal}$ =10 means that $risk{ideal}$ is 10 times lower than $risk{real}$ .
+It is important to note that the mapping of a real value result to [0;100] is performed using a logarithm operation, and thus allows to evaluate the ratio between risks, e.g., in how many times risk{ideal} is better than risk{real}.
+For example, the difference risk{real} - risk{ideal} =10 means that risk{ideal} is 10 times lower than risk{real}.

-This is the first rough strategy applied for a non-conformity analysis using risk assessment used by our model.
-We will evaluate it, set up the required threshold and correct it (if required) in the next year of the project.
-At this point, the threshold is planned to be the same for all CSPs.
+In scope of the project, the threshold the same for all CSPs (but can be set differently for different assurance levels).
 Nevertheless, we would like to note that this threshold will evaluate the ratio between the ideal and real scenarios, rather than absolute difference.
 Thus, a CSP with expensive assets and another one with less sensitive ones could be compared using the same threshold.
-At the same time, it is worth noting that the threshold does not simply represent the targeted reduction in probability level (thus, leaving aside the cost of assets), but it focuses on the risk (i.e., a product of probability and impact) ratio.
+At the same time, it is worth noting that the threshold does not simply represent the targeted reduction in probability level (thus, leaving aside the cost of assets), but it focuses on the risk (e.g., a product of probability and impact) ratio.